Minors for Marketing PhD Students

 - GMAT or GRE score (copy is acceptable)

 - A one-page personal statement of purpose, qualification, and how a marketing minor fits with the major

 - One letter of recommendation from a faculty member in the major department

-The student can also choose three seminar courses from the above list, and conduct a 3-credit Independent Study with his or her marketing minor advisor.
+The six doctoral seminars each worth 2 credits (12 units) is equivalent to three regular semester long courses.
+Alternatively, the student can also choose four courses (8 units) from the above list, and conduct a semester-long 3-credit Independent Study (MKTG 699) with any tenure track Marketing faculty member.
 The Independent Study must be research intensive and, upon finishing, receive satisfactory evaluation from the advisor.

 - The student must have an approved course plan when starting the marketing minor program.
 The course plan needs to be signed by the student, the Marketing Minor Coordinator, and if available, the student’s marketing minor advisor.
 A copy of the plan is to be kept with the Marketing Department.
 Necessary changes can be made during the program with the agreement of the student, the coordinator and the advisor.